 We had an awesome anniversary weekend!
 A night away alone in a foodie filled locale was just the fun we wanted.

-We received a hotel stay from Porto Vista, dinner from the Glass Door and smoothies from Juice Crafters.
+We received a hotel stay from Porto Vista and dinner from the Glass Door.
 All opinions are my own.